ma-altaf/wall4comment/README.md

 Password: test123

 > -   No need to verify email since I bypassed it on firestore rules
-> -   use an incognito tab to submit a comment(since a user cannot usually send comment to their own post)
+> -   Use an incognito tab to submit a comment(since a user cannot usually send comment to their own post)

 ## Library used